StackVista/stackstate-docs/integrations/available_stackpacks/aad/README.md

 The Autonomous Anomaly Detector StackPack can only be installed within a [Kubernetes](/setup/installation/kubernetes/README.md) setup.
 Please make sure that your StackState installation does support it.
 Please [contact support](https://www.stackstate.com/company/contact/) if you are not sure that is the case or if you would like to know more.

+*Node sizing*

+The standard deployment of the AAD service with default options (5 workers) requires the following instance types:

+* Amazon EKS: 1 instance of type `m4.xlarge`
+* Azure AKS: 1 instance of type `F4s v2` \(Intel or AMD cpu's\)

+It is advantageous to run the service on AWS Spot Instances and Azure Low Priority VM.

+In general the scalability rule is that for 1 extra worker it is required to allocate 1 CPU and 1 Gb of RAM.

 [//]: # (Install section)
 # Install